per1234/arduino-ci-script/README.md

 Install a library from a URL (either compressed file download or clone Git repository).
 The library is installed to the `libraries` subfolder of the sketchbook folder.
 - Parameter: **libraryURL** - The URL of the library download or library name in the Arduino Library Manager.
 The protocol component of the URL (e.g. `http://`, `https://`) is required.
 This can be any compressed file format or a .git file will cause that repository to be cloned.
 Assumes the library is located in the root of the file.
 - Parameter(optional): **newFolderName** - Folder name to rename the installed library folder to.
 This parameter is only used if the library identifier is a URL (installation from a compressed file or Git repository) This can be useful if the default folder name of the downloaded file is problematic.
 The Arduino IDE gives include file preference when the filename matches the library folder name.
 GitHub's "Download ZIP" file is given the folder name {repository name}-{branch name}.
 Library folder names that contain `-` or `.` are not compatible with Arduino IDE 1.5.6 and older, arduino will hang if it's started with a library using an invalid folder name installed.

+##### `set_verbose_output_during_compilation verboseOutputDuringCompilation`
+Turn on/off arduino verbose output during compilation.
+This will show all the commands arduino runs during the process rather than just the compiler output.
+This is usually not very useful output and only clutters up the log.
+- Parameter: **verboseOutputDuringCompilation** - `true`/`false`

 ##### `build_sketch sketchPath boardID allowFail IDEversion`
 ##### `build_sketch sketchPath boardID allowFail [IDEversionList]`